fastly/waflyctl/README.md

 ![Fastly WAF Control Tool](images/waflyctl_logo.png)

-Thank you for using the "Fastly WAF Control Tool".
-This package will allow you to:
+Thank you for using the "Fastly WAF Control Tool", this tool will allow you to:
 * rapidly and easily provision a waf object with:
   * pre-determine rules
   * OWASP configurations